cyscale/cyscale.com/src/markdown/blog/2022-12-05-cloud-security-and-compliance-a-guide-for-your-cloud-infrastructure.md

 ---
 <!--StartFragment-->

 Cloud security and compliance go hand-in-hand.
-Following security best practices automatically improves your compliance scores, while being compliant with international standards demonstrates that your company is preoccupied with data security and makes efforts to secure its environments.
+Following cybersecurity best practices automatically improves your compliance scores, while being compliant with international standards demonstrates that your company is preoccupied with data security and makes efforts to secure its cloud computing environments.

-In this article, we will look at both cloud security best practices and compliance standards to construct a comprehensive view on how to secure cloud environments while addressing the most common industry compliance frameworks.
+In this article, we will look at both cloud security best practices and compliance standards to construct a comprehensive view on how to secure cloud environments and prevent the occurrence of vulnerabilities while addressing the most common industry compliance frameworks.

 ## Cloud security